 Since 2014 the electrical power and the heat demand of Mr. Hagedorns sawmill gets produced by a Biomass CHP HKA 45.
 The Hagedorn Sawmill in North Rhine-Westphalia has six drying chambers with 400 m³ of a sawn wood that is brought to use wet.
 The electric and thermal energy that is necessary to run the sawmill is vast.
 With that in mind, family Hagedorn has been thinking about producing energy out of their accruing wood chips for quite a long time.
-When shown numerous references of how efficient and cost-effective Biomass CHP is, Hagedorn Sawmill choose to install an Re² HKA 45 unit.

-Johann Christl runs a sawmill north west of Landshut, in Weihmichl.
+Robert Christl runs a sawmill north west of Landshut, in Weihmichl.
 To meet the huge electricity and heat demands of his sawmill Robert Christl installed a Biomass CHP from Re² in 2014.
 Even although his energy demands are high his costs are minimal because he uses all the waste wood products that accrue from wood processing at the sawmill as fuel for the CPH.

 Andreas Huber was determined to find an electricity and heat solution for his farm and buildings that was self-sufficient and cost-effective.
 In 2016, after a long search to find the best technology he invested in a Biomass CHP from Re².
 The HKA 10 CHP unit produces electricity to cover Andreas´s own needs as well as supplying the power supply system which he receives payment for according to renewable energy law.
 The heat produced by the HKA 10 is used for heating Andreas´s buildings and also for drying the wood chip.

 140 people live and work in the Münzinghof village community.
 Around half of these have a physical or intellectual disability.
 The aim is to provide these fellow residents with a familiar community, to work with them, and to help them develop at a personal level.
-The village consists of residential homes and workshops which operate based on sustainable principles.
+The village consists of residential homes which operate based on sustainable principles.
 Businesses include a nursery, dairy farming, a cheese dairy, a bakery, and woodworking and metalworking shops.